My Store

 SKU:HOMO

 Homocysteine is an amino acid that should be kept within a healthy range.
 Elevated levels may indicate deficiencies in B6, B12, or folate, and are strongly associated with cardiovascular risk, cognitive decline, and impaired detoxification.
-Testing provides crucial insight into your nutritional status and helps prevent disease through early intervention.
+Routine homocysteine lab testing provides crucial insight into your nutritional status and helps prevent disease through early intervention.

 What Gets Assessed?

-- Blood homocysteine concentration (cardiovascular and methylation health marker)
+- Homocysteine concentration in blood (cardiovascular and methylation health marker)

 Couldn't load pickup availability